 How to file a Michigan annual report

-In Michigan, the annual filing requirement is officially referred to as an Annual Statement for Limited Liability Companies (LLCs) and an Annual Report for corporations.
-The Michigan Department of Licensing and Regulatory Affairs (LARA) requires these filings to maintain current business records and ensure regulatory compliance.
+In Michigan, the annual filing requirement is officially called an Annual Statement for Limited Liability Companies (LLCs) and an Annual Report for corporations.
+The Michigan LARA (Department of Licensing and Regulatory Affairs) requires these filings to maintain current business records and ensure regulatory compliance.
+Current filing fees were established by Public Acts 133-135 of 2023 (PA 133 governs LLC annual statement fees; PA 134 and 135 govern corporate and related entity fees) and are locked through September 30, 2027, providing fee predictability for compliance planning.

-This mandatory submission updates essential business information, including registered agent details, business addresses, and management information.
+This mandatory submission updates essential business information, including Michigan registered agent services details, business addresses, and management information.

-Michigan's annual report filing requirements apply to most business entities operating within the state, whether they were formed in Michigan or are conducting business as foreign entities.
+Michigan's annual report filing requirements apply to most business entities operating within the state, whether formed in Michigan or conducting business as foreign entities.

 Required entities that must file annual reports: